 Table of Content:

-Your work with organic traffic starts with App Store Optimization, or more simply — ASO.
+Your app strategy and work with organic traffic starts with App Store Optimization, or more simply — ASO.
 Basically, it means promoting your product in app stores, like the App Store, Google Play, Amazon Appstore, and others.
 It’s app store SEO, more or less.
 Most ASO marketing activities are aimed at increasing search visibility by optimizing text.
 But an ASO expert's job covers way more than that.
 For instance, enhancing the graphics on the app's page aims to increase the download conversion from page views/impressions, which impacts all traffic sources.
 That's why an increasing number of companies are on the lookout for ASO experts.

-Even if you don't have an in-house professional or aren't ready to invest millions in advertisement, you should still work with organic channels.
+Even if you don't have an in-house mobile growth professional or aren't ready to invest millions in advertising, you should still work with organic channels.
 Here's a quick guide to getting started:

 - Study the market and your competitors.